-“I love that every day brings a new challenge and a new opportunity for me to help clients reach their desired goals”– Chris Carey
+“I love that every day brings a new challenge and a new opportunity for me to help clients reach their desired goals."

-Chris Carey serves Carnegie Investment Counsel as a Portfolio Advisor and trader where he advises on custom portfolios for selected clients.
+Chris Carey serves as a Portfolio Manager where he advises on custom portfolios for select clients.
 Chris moved from his hometown of London, England to Cleveland in 2018, starting at Carnegie straight after University.
-At Carnegie, he worked in Operations as a portfolio and investment analyst prior to his current role.

-Before joining Carnegie, Chris worked as an Operations Specialist at DLL (a subsidiary of Rabobank) as part of his undergraduate degree from the University of Reading in the UK where he double-majored in Food Marketing & Business Economics and received his BSc in 2018.
-During his time at University, Chris also received a Level 5 Advanced Diploma in Financial Trading from Divento Financials (a proprietary futures trading firm) in 2016.
+Before joining Carnegie, Chris worked as an Operations Specialist at DLL (a subsidiary of Rabobank) as part of his undergraduate degree from the University of Reading in the UK where he double-majored in Food Marketing & Business Economics and earned his Bachelor of Science.
+During his time at University, Chris also received a Level 5 Advanced Diploma in Financial Trading from Divento Financials (a proprietary futures trading firm).

 Carnegie Investment Counsel is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 Neither the information nor any opinion expressed is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.
 For more information please visit our full disclosures page.